dmonroe527/Notes/chapter_2.md

   * g = h / i
   * r + s = t * u

+If you use the operator / If store as a int your remainder can be lost.
+Modulo (%) will be needed to use to keep the remiander from disapearing. when the = is seen it will perform the right side first then the left, and then store it in the left variable, so line 44 or r+s=t*u would not produce anything.

 There are other operators that we will talk about as the class progresses.

 ##### testing operators